Israel and the AfD divide

 Dear Reader,

 The dominant motivation behind pushing Trump-esque deportation policies is so prevalent in the AfD that it is easy to overlook the substantial ideological divides that split the party beneath the surface.
+What often gets lost in these debates is that this hardening of rhetoric forms part of a broader trajectory that has accompanied the rise of the AfD over the past decade, rather than a single, coherent ideological project.

 In fact, while the AfD can agree on its approach to mass migration, the ideological underpinnings of two broad camps can even be seen within this contentious issue.